topherhunt/cheatsheets/js/redux.md

 ### Reducers

   * Reducers define how your app state will change in response to a given action.
-  * For any unknown actions, **the reducer must return the original state**.

   * Reducers MUST be pure and deterministic.
 They cannot mutate arguments or perform side effects or use non-deterministic inputs (such as Date.now() or Math.random()).
-  * In particular, reducers must not mutate the original state.
+In particular, reducers must not mutate the original state.
 One common pattern to prevent this: `return {...state, newKey: "newValue"}`

-  * Consider either using immutable.js, declaring the state as a `const`, or `Object.freeze(state)` to ensure I can't accidentally mutate it.
+  * For any unknown actions, **the reducer must return the original state**.

   * Once your reducers list gets long, break it out into subreducers so it's easier to read and reason about.
 Each subreducer must know how to handle an empty initial state.

-  * I'll name subreducers very explicitly (e.g. `selectedSubredditReducer`).
+  * See [my sample Redux token auth setup](https://github.com/topherhunt/phoenix-react-token-auth/blob/redux/assets/js/redux/reducers.js) for an example of how to structure subreducers.

+  * When defining subreducers, avoid spread operators and instead define "whole" objects where possible.
+(It's easier to read & understand the state tree when the code defines whole objects as much as possible.)

 ### Store

   * The Store is what pulls actions, reducers, and state together and connects them to the outside world: that manages the app state, allows getting state, dispatching actions, and registering & unregistering listeners.
 Your app will only have one Store, which you create on page init and pass in your main reducer function.

   * Make your store available to the global JS context so that you can run debug commands on it, inspect it etc.